pathmann/nvim-dap-project-configuration/README.md

 - `ProjectDapEnableDap`: Enables debugging (disables running)
 - `ProjectDapDisableDap`: Disables debugging (enables running)
 - `ProjectDapSelectDap`: Open the dap or run popup
+- `ProjectDapCreate`: Create a project configuration file (if not already exists) in the cwd

 ## Intention
 I was previously working with Qt Creator where you can select the subdir project to run/debug (with configured arguments, etc.).
 So this plugin was born to adapt this functionality without the need to leave Neovim and/or use a terminal inside Neovim and write bash scripts for all tasks.